 • Inflation mainly affects the cost of raw materials, but these costs often get passed on to the consumer in the form of end-product price markups.

-• Some investments are designed to perform better during high inflation environments, and some investments will benefit from the increase in prices.
+• Some investments are designed to perform better during high inflation environments and some investments will benefit from the increase in prices.

-If you have any questions about how inflation may affect your investment portfolio, taxes, retirement planning, our 401(k)-recommendation service, or anything else, please call our office at (586) 226-2100.
+If you have any questions about your investment portfolio, retirement planning, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
 Please feel free to forward this commentary to a friend, family member, or co-worker.
-If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please give us a call to discuss it.
-We hope you learned something today.
-We will love to hear any feedback or suggestions if you have any feedback or suggestions.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.

 Best Regards,